- What is stress?

 If you feel you are unable to cope with stress at present and self-help is proving ineffective, Therapy For You is here to help.
 Our stress management courses in Essex, available both in-person and online, can help you identify your own specific stress triggers, and develop a specific plan of action to manage your feelings and limit any negative results.

-For more information on stress therapy and the courses available, contact us today on 01268 739 128 to book a Telephone Assessment with one of our qualified therapists, or reach us via email at email@example.com.
+For more information on stress therapy and the courses available, get in touch to book a telephone assessment with one of our qualified therapists.